febo/myra/README.md

 If you publish material based on algorithms from MYRA, please include a reference to the paper describing the algorithm.
 All papers are available [online](http://cs.kent.ac.uk/~febo).

 There is no specific way to cite the MYRA repository.
-If you want to make a referecence to the repository, please either include a note in your acknowledgements and/or a citation to:
+If you would like to make a referecence to the repository, please either include a note in your acknowledgements and/or a citation to:
 ```
 @MISC{otero:myra,
     author = "F.E.B.
 Otero",